Latent Concept-based Explanation of NLP Models: Experimental Setup

-\paragraph{Module-specific hyperparameters} When extracting the activation and/or attribution of a word, we average the respective value over the word's subword units.
-We optimize the number of clusters $K$ for each dataset as suggested by \cite{dalvi2022discovering}.
-We use $K=600$ (POS) and $K=400$ (Sentiment) for \mone{}.
+\paragraph{Module-specific hyperparameters} When extracting the activation\footnote{We used the NeuroX toolkit \cite{dalvi-etal-2023-neurox}.} and/or attribution of a word, we average the respective value over the word's subword units \cite{durrani-etal-2019-one}.
+We optimize the number of clusters $K$ for each dataset as suggested by \citet{dalvi2022discovering}.
+We use $K=600$ (POS, Toxicity) and $K=400$ (Sentiment, MNLI) for \mone{}.

 Since the number of words in $\dataD$ can be very high, and the clustering algorithm is limited by the number of representations it can efficiently cluster, we filter out words with frequencies less than 5 and randomly select 20 contextual occurrences of every word with the assumption that a word may have a maximum of 20 facets.
 These settings are in line with \citet{dalvi2022discovering}.
 In the case of \texttt{[CLS]} tokens, we keep all of the instances.